VPeti1/VPeti1/README.md

 - 👋 Hi, I’m @VPeti1, another random dev
 - 💾 I’m interested in programming, junk computers and the Sega Mega Drive
 - 👀 My main focus is developing random things
-- 🤔 I’m currently learning C++,Python and Go
+- 🤔 I’m currently learning Go but I program in C++ aswell
 - 📫 You can reach me at vpeter1@outlook.hu
 - ⚡ Fun fact: I have 14 computers
 - 🇭🇺 I live in Hungary